sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

-A merge algebra implementation has an associated result type - when testing the three-way merge, this result type is spartan, being a plain `MergeResult`. `CodeMotionAnalysisExtension.merge` drives the three-way merges with a richer merge algebra that yields a `MatchesResult.MergeResultDetectingMotion`.
+A merge algebra implementation has an associated result type - when testing the three-way merge, this result type is spartan, being a plain `MergeResult`. `CodeMotionAnalysisExtension.merge` drives the three-way merges with a richer merge algebra that yields a `FirstPassMergeResult`.

 ### `merge` ###